 Three Types of Reverse Mortgages

 The three basic types of reverse mortgage are: single-purpose reverse mortgages, which are offered by some state and local government agencies and nonprofit organizations; reverse mortgages are federally insured and regulated and are known as Home Equity Conversion Mortgages (HECMs), and must meet U. S. Department of Housing and Urban Development (HUD) regulations and requirements; and proprietary reverse mortgages, which are private loans that are backed by the companies that develop them.

 Single-purpose reverse mortgages generally have very low costs.
 But they are not available everywhere, and they only can be used for one purpose specified by the government or nonprofit lender, for example, to pay for home repairs, improvements, or property taxes.
 In most cases, you can qualify for these loans only if your income is low or moderate.

 Affordable Interest Mortgage has a Specialist in Reverse Mortgages.
 He is one of our Senior Mortgage Consultants, David Olson.
-He has been doing Reverse Mortgage for over 10 Years and is Co Author a book title 62.
+He has been doing Reverse Mortgage for over 10 Years and is co-author of a book titled 62.
 He is experienced and trained in all the different options and benefits of a Reverse Mortgage.
-He has helped numerous clients solve some of their financial issues without having to lose their home.
-These materials are not from HUD or FHA and were not approved by HUD or a Government Agency.
+He has helped numerous clients solve some of their financial issues without having to lose their homes.
+(These materials are not from HUD or FHA and were not approved by HUD or a Government Agency.)